-Saanich International Student Program welcomes all families living in the catchment area of one of our schools (Claremont Secondary, Parkland Secondary, Stellys Secondary, North Saanich Middle School, Royal Oak Middle School and Bayside Middle School) to apply as a host family.
-Large families, singles, empty-nesters, young couples, retirees; we have host families of all shapes and sizes!
+SISP welcomes all families living in the Saanich School District catchment area to apply as a host family.
+Large families, singles, empty-nesters, young couples, retirees; we have host families of all shapes, sizes, ages and cultures!
 English should be the spoken language in the home.

-We have short term and long term students.
-Short term students stay here 3-5 months, long term students stay 10 months or longer.
-You can state your preference for hosting either a short or long term student.
+We have short term and long term students in our program.
+You can state your preference and availability for hosting either a short or long term student.
 These are the periods students typically join us for:

-As a home-stay parent you are expected to provide the environment and support that you would normally provide for your own family.
+As a host parent you are expected to provide the environment and support that you would normally provide for your own family.
 This means you are required to offer your student:

-- a desk with a lamp and adequate lighting
+- A desk with a lamp and adequate lighting for doing homework

 Additionally, we require you to treat the student as a valued member of your family.
 This looks like:

-- academic support (help with homework if possible, communication with teachers, attendance at parent-teacher-student interview, etc.)
+- Academic support, such as help with homework if possible, communication with teachers, attendance at parent-teacher-student interview, etc.

-- orientation at the beginning of the year
+- A Host Family orientation at the beginning of the year

-- homestay meet-ups to connect with other host families
+- Host Family meet-ups to connect with other Host Families

-- ongoing support of the SISP Homestay Team
+- Ongoing support from the SISP Homestay Team

 No; getting accepted into the program as a host family or having hosted successfully for us before, does not guarantee a student will be placed with you.
 Student placement all depends on whether or not we have a good match for your family.